wso2/apk/test/cucumber-tests/README.md

 3. Step definitions are written in Java and can be found under the `src/test/java/org/wso2/apk/integration` directory.
 You may need to add new step definitions to support your new scenarios.

+4. Add the new feature file to the `apk/test/cucumber-tests/src/resources/testng.xml` file to run the tests.

 ## Run or Debug the Integration Tests Locally

 1. Setup the deployment namespace.